jishi/node-sqs-poller/README.md

 Returns promise.
 Resolves when poller has been stopped successfully (i.e, stopped processing messages).
 This immediately aborts any current long-polling to exit as soon as possible.

+## simulate(any obj) -> Promise

+For testing purposes.
+To simulate testing you can invoke this function with the expected payload, and it will be serialized/deserialized (to simulate a roundtrip via an SQS queue) passed on to the handler function and resolve once the handler resolves.

+It throws an error if the poller is not started, to let you know if your wire-up is not correct.
+This means you still need a valid queue url to simulate.

 ## setMaxBackoffSeconds(int seconds) -> void

 Sets the maximum backoff a message will reach during failed attempts. (default: 1200 seconds, 20 minutes);